-This projection converts the globe into a 20-sided figure called an icosahedron.
-Each side is a geodesic triangle that is then flattened into a two-dimensional triangle.
+The Fuller map projection, also known as the Dymaxion map, converts the globe into a 20-sided figure called an icosahedron.
+Each side of that shape is a geodesic triangle that is then flattened into a two-dimensional triangle.
 The facets of the icosahedron are unfolded in a specific manner to keep the land masses unbroken.

 - False Easting

 - Option, used to display the entire globe or just a single facet, as shown in the diagram below.
 Option = 0 results in the entire globe, all 20 facets displayed.
 This is the default.

 Gray, R. W. (1994).
 "Fuller's DymaxionTM Map."
 Cartography and Geographic Information Systems, 21(4), p.
 243-246

 Gray, R. W. (1995).
 "Exact Transformation Equations For Fuller's World Map."
 Cartographica, 32(3), p.
 17-25.